silexlabs/Cocktail/readme.md

 3. Optionaly, if you also want to build for NME as well as flash/Air :
 > haxelib install nme

-4. You can build now !
-You should start with the samples provided in the folder of the cocktail haxelib.
+4. **You can build now !** You should start with the samples provided in the folder of the cocktail haxelib.
 Haxelib are installed in the folder of your Haxe installation.
+5. Once you're familiar with the samples, you can use the template in the template folder to start your own project.
+Have fun !

 Licence
 -------------